godofpdog/pMLE_trans_dt/README.md

-# The pseudo maximum likelihood estimators of semiparametric transformation models with bouby truncated models
+# The pseudo maximum likelihood estimators of semiparametric transformation models with bouby truncated data

 ## douby truncated data
 * data with both left-truncation and right-truncation.